trunghng/xpinn/README.md

 A (unofficial) Pytorch implementation of Extended Physics-Informed Neural Networks (XPINNs)

 ## Setup
 The project is tested under `Python3.11`.
-Run the following command to install required dependencies
+Within your virtual env, run the following command to install the required dependencies
 ```bash
 pip install -r requirements.txt
 ```

 ## Usage
-Code is written to work with the [dataset](./dataset/XPINN_2D_PoissonEqn.mat) provided by the author of XPINN for solving the Poisson's equation:
+Code is written to work specifically with the [dataset](./dataset/XPINN_2D_PoissonEqn.mat) provided by the author of XPINN for solving the Poisson's equation:
 ```math
 \left(\frac{\partial^2}{\partial x^2}+\frac{\partial^2}{\partial y^2}\right)u(x,y)=e^x+e^y
 ```